Urian Oakes

-Urian Oakes (1631 – July 25, 1681) was an English-born American Congregational minister and educator who served as the fourth president of Harvard College.
+Urian Oakes (1631 – July 25, 1681) was an English-born American Congregational minister and educator who served as the fourth president of Harvard College from 1675 to 1681.

 Early life

 The son of Edward and Jane Oakes, he was born in England in 1631 or 1632, and went, when a child, with his father to Massachusetts by the year 1640; Thomas Oakes was his brother.
 He graduated at Harvard College in 1649.
 Oakes returned to England during the time of the Commonwealth, and became a minister at Titchfield.
 He married, probably in England, to an unknown wife.
 He was one of many clergymen ejected from their living in 1662 as a result of the Act of Uniformity.

 Oakes found work as a schoolteacher and nonconformist minister.